len/Arrows/README.md

-# Arrows
-A computational algebra system in [Cuis Smalltalk](https://github.com/Cuis-Smalltalk/Cuis-Smalltalk-Dev).
+# Arrows: a Computer Algebra System in Smalltalk
 The goal of this project is to build an extensible and mathematically rigorous environment where one can construct mathematical objects (such as groups, rings, modules, etc) and their morphisms and elements.

 The most fundamental classes of the system are *Domain* and *Morphism*, corresponding to *objects* and *arrows* of a category.
 You can explore the hierarchy starting from these classes and read the class comments.
 The code is well documented and contains references to the relevant bibliography.